blitzfox/nextjs-daisy/SUPABASE_SETUP.md

-# Supabase Authentication Setup Guide
+# 🔐 Supabase Authentication Setup

-This guide will help you set up Supabase authentication with magic links for your ChessCoach application.
+This guide will help you set up Supabase authentication with magic links for your AI Chess Coach application.

 ## 1. Create a Supabase Project